How States Join the EMS Compact

 EMS Compact Member State Requirements

-- Utilize a FBI compliant background check with biometric data (e.g. fingerprints) within 5 years of Compact activation.
-(States must require FBI background checks for EMS personnel implemented prior to March 15, 2025.)
+• Utilize an FBI-compliant background check with biometric data (e.g., fingerprints) within 5 years of Compact activation.
+(States must require FBI background checks for EMS personnel implemented before March 15, 2025.)

 Member State Benefits

-- A Member State gains authority over EMS personnel from other compact states when they are practicing in the Member State.
+• A Member State gains authority over EMS personnel from other compact states when practicing in the Member State.

-- Member States gain access to the National EMS Coordinated Database (NEMSCD) the enables
+• Member States gain access to the National EMS Coordinated Database (NEMSCD), which enables

-immediate notification of significant investigatory information and adverse action against EMS personnel licensed in the Member State and for EMS personnel practicing in other states. - Member States maintain exclusive authority over the license issued by their State EMS Office/Authority, including the ability to take disciplinary action against any licenses issued by that state in accordance with their state law and regulations.
+• Member States maintain exclusive authority over the license issued by their State EMS Office/Authority, including the ability to take disciplinary action against any licenses issued by that state per their state law and regulations.

-- Member States gain the authority and legal framework to investigate complaints against EMS personnel from other compact states when they are practicing in the Member State, combined with the authority to suspend an EMS Provider's Privilege to Practice.
+• Member States gain the authority and legal framework to investigate complaints against EMS personnel from other compact states when practicing in the Member State, combined with the authority to suspend an EMS Provider's Privilege to Practice.